Product

 Improve body coordination

-Increase body awareness
+Increase physical awareness

-Make regular exercise more colorful
+Make regular exercise more diverse and colorful

-Exercise less commonly used leg muscle groups
+Exercise infrequently used leg muscle groups

 Relieve back pain

-Reduce knee stress
+Reduce knee pressure

 Accelerate the metabolism of substances in the body

-Increase energy levels in the body
+Improve energy levels in the body

 Improve sleep quality

-make heart stronger
+Make the heart stronger

 Walking backwards on treadmill benefits